tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddTrafficLights/index.md

     ![add traffic light component](traffic_light_add_component.gif)

-1. Search for `mesh filter` and select it by clicking on it.
+1. Search for `Mesh filter` and select it by clicking on it.

     ![search mesh filter](mesh_filter_search.png)

-1. For any Traffic Light specify the mesh you want to use.
+1. For each `TrafficLight` specify the mesh you want to use.

     ![traffic light mesh](traffic_light_select_mesh.gif)

 ## Add a Mesh Renderer and specify materials

-1. The same way as above search for `mesh renderer` and select it.
+1. The same way as above search for `Mesh renderer` and select it.

     ![search mesh renderer](mesh_renderer_search.png)